 Shopping around for an outplacement package to offer your outgoing employees can be tricky.
 There are, after all, a lot of things to consider and a lot of different firms to choose from.

-To help with you choose the right outplacement group, we put together this easy-to-use guide that goes over everything you should consider when shopping around so that you can know that your exiting employees are in good hands.
+To help you choose the right outplacement group, we put together this easy-to-use guide that goes over everything you should consider when shopping around so that you can know that your exiting employees are in good hands.

 Before we jump in, though, we want to mention that if you’re currently looking for an outplacement provider, you can see a demo of how the service works here: